ericrkuo/tron-haskell/README.md

 - `cd` into the `haskell` directory
 - open VS Code on that directory (`code .`)
 - run `stack test`
+### TODO LINK TESTS AND TELL THEM WERE TO FOCUS ON

 ## A road down memory lane
 As always, we can't forget our basics!
 We had a great time following the HtDW recipe from CPSC 110